 What Types Of Problems Can Affect My Braces?

 Braces are very complex and the type of braces you need depends on the severity of misalignment that you have as well as other dental issues such as cavities or periodontal disease.
-Issues that can occur include:
+Issues range from front teeth to back teeth that can occur include:

 - Periodontal disease